obogach/Getting-and-Cleaning-Data/README.md

 ### Resulting data set, code book
 Resulting data set is composed according to the requirements stated in [Peer-graded Assignment: Getting and Cleaning Data Course Project](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project)
 More details on manipulations and variables can be found in the code book.

-Following manipulations were made on the original data set:

-*  It was downloaded and unpacked.
-*  Test and train observations were merged into one data set.
-*  Only mean and standard deviation variables for each measurement were considered.
-*  Merged data set was enriched with descriptive subject and activity variables for every measurement.
-*  Resulting data set was created as an average of each variable for each activity and each subject.
-All variables were named in descriptive manner.
-   See code book for more details.
-*  Finally, resulting data set was materialized as a csv file with header.